-Copyright 5
+Copyright 4

-License 6
+License 5

 About this guide

-Purpose of this guide 10
+Purpose of this guide

-Audience 10
+Audience

-How this guide is organized 10
+How this guide is organized 9

-Working with Derby properties

-Properties overview

-Scope of properties

-Persistence of properties

-Precedence of properties

-Dynamic versus static properties

-Ways of setting Derby properties

-System-wide properties

-Database-wide properties

-In a client/server environment

-Dynamic or static changes to properties

-Properties case study 14

-Performance tips and tricks 17
+Performance tips and tricks

-The tips.
+The tips

 Use prepared statements with substitution parameters

 Create indexes, and make sure they are being used

 Increase the size of the data page cache

 Tune the size of database pages

 Avoid expensive queries

 Use the appropriate getXXX and setXXX methods for the type

 Tune database booting/class loading

 Avoid inserts in autocommit mode if possible

+Customize the optimizer methods for table functions

 More tips

-Shut down the system properly 21
+Shut down the system properly

-Put Derby first in your classpath 21
+Put Derby first in your classpath 14

-Tuning databases and applications 22
+Tuning databases and applications 15

-Application and database design issues 22
+Application and database design issues

-Avoiding table scans of large tables 22
+Avoiding table scans of large tables

-Avoiding compiling SQL statements 24
+Avoiding compiling SQL statements

 Shielding users from Derby class-loading events

-Analyzing statement execution 27
+Analyzing statement execution

-Working with RunTimeStatistics 27
+Working with RunTimeStatistics

 Overview

-How you use the RUNTIMESTATISTICS attribute
+How you use the RUNTIMESTATISTICS attribute 21

 Analyzing the information

 DML statements and performance

-Performance and optimization
+Performance and optimization.

-Index use and access paths

-Joins and performance
+Joins and performance.

-Derby's cost-based optimization

-Locking and performance
+Derby's cost-based optimization Locking and performance

-Transaction-based lock escalation 44
+Transaction-based lock escalation

 Locking a table for the duration of a transaction

+Non-cost-based optimizations

+Non-cost-based sort avoidance (tuple filtering)

+The MIN() and MAX() optimizations Overriding the default optimizer behavior

+Selectivity and cardinality statistics

+Determinations of rows scanned from disk for a table scan

+How the optimizer determines the number of rows in a table

+Estimations of rows scanned from disk for an index scan

+Queries with a known search condition

+Queries with an unknown search condition

+Statistics-based versus hard-wired selectivity 44